-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the assets' lives are not capitalized.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the assets' useful life are not capitalized.

-The Board's furniture and equipment is depreciated using the straight-line method over the following estimated useful lives:
+The Board's furniture and equipment is depreciated using the straight-line method over five years.